WHO WE ARE

 Click here for a list of charities Project Human Compass supports.

-Artists who submit their work understand that their contribution is voluntary and that this is a fee-based project.
+Candidates understand that their contribution is voluntary and this is a contracted project.

 Artwork must fit on a 8.5x11 paper.

-Any art medium would work (including original photographs), however, vector designs are preferred for easy screening.
+All art mediums are permissible (including original photographs), however, vector designs are preferred for easy screening.

 The artist's signature must accompany the graphic in small font.

-Artists must submit an original essay or statement that further develops their idea on the theme of "No Justice, No Peace".
+Artists must submit an original 100 to 200 word essay or statement that further develops their idea on the theme of "No Justice, No Peace".

 Please name the artwork in "quotations".